 Scope, Terms, and RulesThe University Policies website and the Academic Catalog serve as the principal policy documents for McNeese State University.

 - Institutional Policy: a policy with a wide scope and that has the potential for impact campus-wide.

-- Academic Catalog: contains policies specific to academic issues at the institutional level; includes but is not limited to admissions-related policies, course-work requirements, graduation requirements, and so on.
+- Academic Catalog: contains policies specific to academic issues at the institutional level; includes but is not limited to admissions-related policies, course-work requirements, graduation requirements, and other academic matters.

 - Departmental Policy: a policy with a narrow scope and that has the potential for impact to a limited unit.